ungoogled-software/ungoogled-chromium/README.md

 * `ungoogled-chromium/`
   * This directory contains new patches for ungoogled-chromium.
 They implement the features described above.
 * `iridium-browser`
-  * This directory contains patches derived from Iridium Browser.
+  * This directory contains a subset of patches from Iridium Browser.
+        * Patches are not touched unless they do not apply cleanly onto the version of Chromium being built
   * Patches are from the `patchview` branch of its Git repository.
 [Web view of the patchview branch](https://git.iridiumbrowser.de/cgit.cgi/iridium-browser/?h=patchview)
 * `inox-patchset/`
-  * This directory contains patches derived from Inox patchset.
+  * This directory contains a modified subset of patches from Inox patchset.
   * Patches are from [inox-patchset's GitHub](https://github.com/gcarq/inox-patchset)
   * [Inox patchset's license](https://github.com/gcarq/inox-patchset/blob/master/LICENSE)
 * `debian/`